-As regards details, take heed to the promise of the Lord, &#8220;Where two or three are gathered together in my name,
+As regards details, take heed to the promise of the Lord, "Where two or three are gathered together in my name,

-| I am ready to revert to the circumstances which have happened at Geneva, if love lead me to do it*;* and I am fully persuaded that impartial persons would be somewhat astonished to hear the narrative of these circumstances, and would perhaps judge very differently from what they have done.
+¦I am ready to revert to the circumstances which have happened at Geneva, if love lead me to do it; and I am fully persuaded that impartial persons would be somewhat astonished to hear the narrative of these circumstances, and would perhaps judge very differently from what they have done.
 But I greatly prefer leaving all these things to the judgment of God.

 {273}

-there am I in the midst of them,&#8221; @Matthew 18: 20.| That is what the heart needs that loves God and is tired of the world.
+there am I in the midst of them", @Matthew 18: 20¦.
+That is what the heart needs that loves God and is tired of the world.
 Reckon upon that promise of the Lord, you children of God, disciples of Jesus.
 If two or three of you meet together in His name He will be there.
 It is there that God has put His name, as of old in His temple at Jerusalem.
 You need nothing else but to meet together thus in faith.
 God is in your midst; you will see His glory.
 How greatly has not that God of love blessed us by the simplicity of His intercourse with us!
 Do not think that you have to build spiritual palaces, in order that God may come and dwell in your midst.
 If two or three are gathered together in His name, it may be a poor tent, but God is there.
 Do not pretend to erect palaces when you have only the materials for huts.

-Act in simplicity with what you have; if you have the Lord Himself, you have all you need. &#8220;Whosoever hath, unto him shall more be given.&#8221; Remember also, that when the disciples came together, it was to break bread, @Acts 20: 7. &#8220;Upon the first day of the week,&#8221; it is written, &#8220;when the disciples came together to break bread,&#8221; etc. @1 Corinthians 11 shews us the same thing, &#8220;When ye come together therefore into one place, this is not to eat the Lord&#8217;s supper.
-For in eating every one taketh before other his own supper: and one is hungry, and another is drunken.&#8221; There was an abuse of the Supper, and the apostle was correcting this abuse.
-But we can see that the object of their coming together into one place was to eat the Lord&#8217;s supper.
+Act in simplicity with what you have; if you have the Lord Himself, you have all you need.
+"Whosoever hath, unto him shall more be given".
+Remember also, that when the disciples came together, it was to break bread, @Acts 20: 7.
+"Upon the first day of the week", it is written, "when the disciples came together to break bread", etc. @1 Corinthians 11 shews us the same thing, "When ye come together therefore into one place, this is not to eat the Lord's supper.
+For in eating every one taketh before other his own supper: and one is hungry, and another is drunken".
+There was an abuse of the Supper, and the apostle was correcting this abuse.
+But we can see that the object of their coming together into one place was to eat the Lord's supper.